 A Humane Economy, capitalism, Cato's Letters, centralization, economic power, economic tyranny, economism, F.A.
-Hayek, Gunnar Myrdal, Hannah Arendt, John Trenchard, Joseph A. Schumpeter, liberty, monied corporations, On Revolution, political tyranny, regulatory action, Socialism and Democracy, The Political Element in the Development of Economic Theory, The Road to Serfdom, Thomas Jefferson, wage labor, Wilhelm Ropke
+Hayek, Gunnar Myrdal, Hannah Arendt, John Trenchard, Joseph A. Schumpeter, liberty, monied corporations, On Revolution, political tyranny, regulatory action, Socialism and Democracy, The Political Element in the Development of Economic Theory, The Road to Serfdom, wage labor, Wilhelm Ropke

 In picking up on our discussion of economic tyranny from yesterday, the argument contended that to blindly submit to market forces creates an atmosphere for economic tyranny to arise, every bit as dangerous as political tyranny.
 This singular belief in markets, to the exclusion of all other considerations, is folly.
 Both the economic and the political institutions that arise in a society were given space by America’s founders for the betterment of the individual, not the converse.